yugabyte/ybu/TFE/YBU-65/ybu-65.md

 [yugabyte@ip-172-151-37-55 ~]$
 ```

-### Connect to the YSQL Shell
+### Connect to the Database with the YSQL Shell

-In the last step we connected to the node.
+In the last step, you connected to the node.
 In this step we will open the YSQL shell in order to connect to the database and drop the table.

 Run the following command to connect to the YSQL shell: